 Resurrecting Shards

-Updated June 29, 2026
+Updated August 2, 2026

-Closed a shard you didn’t mean to? crystl keeps a short undo-close list for each gem, so you can bring a recently closed local shard back — with its name, color, and best-effort isolation and agent session intact.
+Closed a shard you didn’t mean to? crystl keeps a short undo-close list for each gem, so you can bring a recently closed local shard back, with its name, color, and best-effort isolation and agent session intact.

 This is separate from the automatic session restore that brings your gems and shards back when you relaunch crystl.
 Resurrection is an explicit undo-close for shards you’ve closed during a session.